To be admitted to the Graduate Diploma in Counselling (GDC) program, applicants must have:

 *The undergraduate degree must be conferred prior to the application deadline.
 Official, sealed transcripts including the date of the degree conferral must be received by the program office on or before the application deadline.
 Canadian degrees must be granted by institutions that are members of Universities Canada or are provincially authorized to grant university degrees.
 U.S. degrees must be granted by institutions that are regionally accredited.

-** These courses must be at the second-year undergraduate level or above, and must be completed by the application deadline.
+** These courses must be at the second-year undergraduate level or above (senior-level), and must be completed, with a grade issued on an official transcript, by the application deadline.
 An official, sealed transcript stating final course grades must also be received by the Faculty of Health Disciplines offices on or before the application deadline.

 To calculate your program admission GPA (the GPA AU will use for your entry into the program), please visit the Graduate Admission GPA page on the Faculty of Health Disciplines website.